Classical order: British orders

 Robert Adam's brother James was in Rome in 1762, drawing antiquities under the direction of Clérisseau; he invented a "British order" and published an engraving of it.
 Its capital the heraldic lion and unicorn take the place of the Composite's volutes, a Byzantine or Romanesque conception, but expressed in terms of neoclassical realism.
 Adam's ink-and-wash rendering with red highlighting is at the Avery Library, Columbia University.

 In 1789 George Dance invented an Ammonite order, a variant of Ionic, substituting volutes in the form of fossil ammonites for John Boydell's Shakespeare Gallery in Pall Mall, London.

 An adaptation of the Corinthian order by William Donthorne that used turnip leaves and mangelwurzel is termed the Agricultural order.

 Sir Edwin Lutyens, who from 1912 laid out New Delhi as the new seat of government for the British Empire in India, designed a Delhi order having a capital displaying a band of vertical ridges, and with bells hanging at each corner as a replacement for volutes.
-His design for the new city's central palace, Viceroy's House, now the Presidential residence Rashtrapati Bhavan, was a thorough integration of elements of Indian architecture into a building of classical forms and proportions, and made use of the order throughout.
+His design for the new city's central palace, Viceroy's House, now the Presidential residence Rashtrapati Bhavan, New Delhi, was a thorough integration of elements of Indian architecture into a building of classical forms and proportions, and made use of the order throughout.
 The Delhi Order reappears in some later Lutyens buildings including Campion Hall, Oxford.

 American orders

-In the United States Benjamin Latrobe, the architect of the Capitol building in Washington DC, designed a series of botanical American orders.
-Most famous is the Corinthian order substituting corncobs and their husks for the acanthus leaves, which was executed by Giuseppe Franzoni and used in the small domed vestibule of the Senate.
+In the United States Benjamin Latrobe, the architect of the Capitol building in Washington, DC, designed a series of botanical American orders.
+Most famous is the Corinthian order substituting ears of corn and their husks for the acanthus leaves, which was executed by Giuseppe Franzoni and used in the small domed vestibule of the Senate.
 Only this vestibule survived the Burning of Washington in 1814, nearly intact.